bhdouglass/bhdouglass-com/src/pages/blog/tech/2019-03-19-publishing-apps-to-the-0penstore-with-gitlab-ci.md

 categories: clickable openstore tutorial
 ---

-Updated 09/16/2019: Updated for Clickable v6 changes
+- Updated 09/16/2019: Updated for Clickable v6 changes.
+- Updated 09/20/2022: Updated for Clickable v7 changes, added link to OpenStore submission guide, and updated for the new GitLab CI format.

 Recently UBports completed a migration of the click based core apps to GitLab.
 You can find them all in our [GitLab organization](https://gitlab.com/ubports/apps).